How to create offer letters for employees in Portugal [2024]

 • Request that the employee signs and returns the offer letter to confirm their acceptance of the job before their start date.

-How to hire and set up employees overseas in 90 seconds with Rippling
+Onboard employees in Portugal in 90 seconds with Rippling

 Rippling is the only platform that offers everything you need to manage a global workforce, all in a single system.